orthanc-mirrors/orthanc-book/Sphinx/source/faq/improving-interface.rst

 However, Orthanc comes out-of-the-box with :ref:`Orthanc Explorer
 <orthanc-explorer>`, its default Web user interface. **Orthanc
-Explorer is designed for administrative, low-level purpose.** It is also used by the development team to test the features of Orthanc as they get introduced in the REST API.
+Explorer is designed for development, low-level purpose.** It is also used by the development team to test the features of Orthanc as they get introduced in the REST API.
 Orthanc Explorer is mainly targeted towards an English-speaking technical audience (notably